mjbradvica/ChainStrategy/README.md

 }
 ```

 Strategies follow the same pattern as chains, inject the factory into the class you want to use it in.
-Call the ExecuteStrategy method when required.
+Call the Execute method when required.

 ```csharp
 public class MyService